The Rough Patch (book): Illustrations and text

 Lies used acrylics, oils, and colored pencils in creating the book's illustrations.
-Evan's emotional state is conveyed not only through the text but through the illustrations which provide visual reputations both over and subtle displaying the fox's grief.
+Evan's emotional state is conveyed not only through the text but through the illustrations, which both overtly and subtly displaying the fox's grief.
 Lies use of color and light also help to bring both the literal and emotional world to life, with the joyful colors and language at the beginning of the story subsumed in shadow after the death of the dog.
 The interplay between the text and illustrations through the book's layout was also noted.

 The way Evan experiences death and processes his grief, which is never explicitly named in the book, is a major theme.
 The garden serves as a metaphor for Evan's emotional state, vibrant at the beginning, torn to pieces during his grief and rage, and hopeful when the pumpkin begins to grow.
 In the book emotions are portrayed, not as good or bad but simply what was felt.
 Through this process, Evan becomes ready to love again.
 Lies himself sees the book as one that is about hope.